 However, this is not really a problem when shooting at very close range ( During all of my years of hunting, I’ve only taken a handful of completely unsupported standing shots while hunting.
 However, every single one of them was at an animal that I encountered at very close range (5-20 yards) in very thick cover.
 In these situations, my ability to take a rapid shot was more important than assuming a more stable shooting position.

 When possible, I use a supported shooting position.
-Support can come from a variety of sources: shooting sticks, a tree, etc. Of these, a tree is my favorite choice because I don’t have to carry it with me and there is almost always one within easy reach when walking through the woods.
+Support can come from a variety of sources: shooting sticks (which make great gifts for hunters by the way), a tree, etc. Of these, a tree is my favorite choice because I don’t have to carry it with me and there is almost always one within easy reach when walking through the woods.